Reviving the Rocketdyne F1 Engine

 As we advance our technology, you think that remaking a 50-year-old design should be easy, but things are not as simple as they first seem.

-When the Space Launch System, or the SLS, was in development, NASA ran an advanced booster competition to find a new booster system, and two of the three entries used liquid fuel engines.
+When the Space Launch System, or SLS, was in development, NASA ran an advanced booster competition to find a new booster system.
+Two of the three entries used liquid fuel engines.

 Liquid fuel boosters would be safer and could be shut down in the event of a problem, unlike solid rocket boosters, which can’t.